Veeram (2014 film): Plot

-Vinayagam is a brave person who lives with his four brothers, Murugan, Shanmugham, Kumaran and Senthil, in the town of Oddanchatram in Dindigul district.
-They often get into fights, where Advocate "Bail" Perumaal bails them out whenever legal issues arise because of their brawls.
-Vinayagam hates the idea of marriage as he feels that his wife might create disharmony among brothers.
+Vinayagam is a brave person who lives with his four brothers, Murugan, Shanmugam, Kumaran, and Senthil, in the town of Oddanchatram in Dindigul district.
+They often get into fights, where Advocate "Bail" Perumal bails them out whenever legal issues arise because of their brawls.
+Vinayagam hates the idea of marriage as he feels that his wife might create disharmony among his brothers.
 Though the four younger brothers pretend they don't want to get married, they all have secret lovers.

-The brothers learn through Vinayagam's childhood friend Collector Subbu that Vinayagam, in his school days, was in love with a girl named Koperundevi (fondly called Koppu) and his brothers scheme to find her and reintroduce her to Vinayagam, to rekindle their relationship, but later finds that she is married now and has kids.
+The brothers learn through Vinayagam's childhood friend Collector Subbu that Vinayagam, in his school days, was in love with a girl named Koperundevi (fondly called Koppu), and his brothers scheme to find her and reintroduce her to Vinayagam, to rekindle their relationship, but later find that she is married now and has kids.
 The brothers conspire to find another woman named Koperundevi because Vinayagam is not in love with that girl so much as her name, and when he meets another girl with that name, he is sure to lose his heart to her, just because she bears that name.
 Though initially reluctant, Vinayagam later falls in love with her.

 Vinayagam clashes with a goon, Vanangamudi, to take care of the village market.
 Vanangamudi tries to kill Vinayagam's brothers while Vinayagam kidnaps Vanangamudi's son.
 After clashing, Vinayagam banishes Vanangamudi from the town.
 While travelling by train to Koppu's village Kaveripattinam, Krishnagiri, Koppu narrates her family background to Vinayagam.
 Koppu's father, Nallasivam, was a respected man in the village who hated violence.
-His son was the exact opposite who killed people, but when some goons killed him, Nallasivam refused to bury him and decided to make his village with peace and harmony.
+His son was the exact opposite, who killed people, but when some goons killed him, Nallasivam refused to bury him and decided to make his village with peace and harmony.
 Later, a few goons enter the train, but Vinayagam bashes all the goons.
 Koppu is shocked to see Vinayagam, whom she thought was a non-violent person.
 She leaves for her village and tells Vinayagam not to come back again.